SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 **Note:** It is recommended to always create new `doc` branches from the `develop` branch.
 It is also recommended to always send your pull requests to the `develop` branch.
 The `master` branch should only be used for emergencies.

+There are various (free) tools that you can use to update the documentation, such as GitHub Desktop and Sourcetree.
+However, I found the simplest way of working with GitHub was to use Git commands in the terminal of VS Code.
+Accordingly, the following steps describe how to update the documentation in Spartacus using the integrated terminal in VS Code.

 1. Create a new issue (ticket) in the documentation repository: https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/issues/new

-   **Tip:** If you have a related issue in the Spartacus repository, it is recommended that, in each ticket, you add a link to the other ticket.
-The normal GitHub shortcuts for linking to other tickets (#xx or GH-xx) do not work across different repositories, so use the full URL of the ticket.
-Even across different repositories, GitHub still tracks if the issue is open, merged, closed, etc.
+1. Checkout the `develop` branch. [command]

+1. Pull the latest from the `develop` branch [command]

-2. Create a new branch in the documentation repo.
+1. Create a new branch in the documentation repo.
 The branch naming convention is `doc/GH-issue-number`, where `GH-issue-number` refers to the GitHub issue you have created in the documentation repository.
 So if your new issue number is #42, for example, then you would name your new branch `doc/GH-42`.

     Always create your new `doc` branch from the `develop` branch.

     The one exception is if you have an emergency update that needs to be published as soon as it is merged, in which case you can create your new `doc` branch from the `master` branch.

-3. Create new documentation or update existing topics in the `_pages` folder.
+1. Create new documentation or update existing topics in the `_pages` folder.

    There are a number of conventions that need to be followed for your documentation to render properly in GitHub Pages.
 For more information, see the [Documentation Conventions](#documentation-conventions) section below.

-4. Create a pull request.
+1. Create a pull request.

    Always send your pull request to the `develop` branch.